leancamp/organisers-guide/Organisers Guide.md

 Balance is the key as you grow Leancamp.

-We want Leancamp to be a place where people learn novel things, and meet people they don't normally meet in their regular lives.
+We want Leancamp to be a place where people learn new things, and meet people they don't normally meet in their regular lives.
 This leads to the best feedback from Leancamp participants: "I met so many helpful people who I'd never meet anywhere else - and they're going to help me do X!"
 This helps strengthen all the communities involved.

 If one particular community dominates Leancamp, our event will suffer.
 It will be hard to encourage an inclusive culture and hard to leave a legacy of spotting emerging local talent.

 Ideally, we'd aim for 50%-70% startups and 30-50% non-startups.
 Within the startup community, we also want to make sure there are multiple "cliques" so one group doesn't dominate.

-Another rule of thumb is that we want 90%+ active practitioners.
+Another rule of thumb is that we want 90%+ active *doers*.
 (Try to limit consultants to 10% max as the event isn't well-suited for them and we've found that more than 10% consultants drags down the satisfaction ratings for them and everyone.)

 Here are a few rules of thumb that we aim for:
 .
 Around 50-60% actual startup founders.